 Although cultures from many countries of Central and South America are represented in San Francisco's Mission district, the most well known is Mexico, and more particularly Mexican food.
 As Nick and I mentioned in our video, Mexican food at the hot spots in the Mission and in most of America is a consolidation of cuisines from all of the regions of Mexico.
 Mexico is typically split up into four regions: Southern Mexico, Northern Mexico, the Yucatan, and the Baja peninsula.
 I did a little research on the foods from these regions that the Mexican food we are used to pulls from.
+I found four authentic recipes for meals/sauces most typical in each region.
+Here they are - try them out!:

 The Yucatan: Poc Chuc